 Spanish Christmas Vocabulary: 47 Merry Words and Phrases for the Holidays

-But in the dead of winter, nothing will brighten up your mood on cold winter evenings quite like thoughts of Christmas and New Year’s.
+In the dead of winter, nothing will brighten up your mood on cold winter evenings quite like thoughts of Christmas and New Year’s.

 Lucky for you, this post is full of Spanish words about Christmas that will fill your stocking and your sentences!